Máire O'Neill

-Máire O'Neill (née McLoone) (born 1978) is an Irish Professor of Information Security and inventor based at the Centre for Secure Information Technologies Queen's University Belfast.
+Máire Patricia O'Neill (born 1978) is an Irish Professor of Information Security and inventor based at the Centre for Secure Information Technologies Queen's University Belfast.
 She was named the 2007 British Female Inventors & Innovators Network Female Inventor of the Year.
 She was the youngest person to be made a professor of engineering at Queen's University Belfast and youngest person to be inducted into the Irish Academy of Engineering.

 Early life and education

 O'Neill is from Glenties.
 Her father, John McLoone, built a hydroelectric scheme on the Oweneda river, which was close to O'Neill's house, providing the family with free electricity.
 He was a vice-principal and maths teacher at Glenties Comprehensive School.
 She has lived in Belfast since she was a teenager.
 At Strathearn School she studied mathematics, physics and technology.

 She studied electronic engineering at Queen's University Belfast, and was sponsored by a local company to work on data security.
 She decided to stay on for a PhD in the architectures of data encryption.
 She was a PhD student working under the supervision of John McCanny at Queen's University Belfast.
 During her PhD she worked at a university spin-out company, Amphion Semiconductor, where she designed electronic circuits.
 Her first interaction with entrepreneurship was during her doctoral training, when her PhD project on high speed Advanced Encryption Standard (AES) was successfully commercialised by an American semiconductor company for use in set-top boxes.
 The AES circuit design developed by O'Neill improved hardware efficiency six-fold.

 She earned her PhD in 2002, and was awarded a Royal Academy of Engineering Research Fellowship in 2003.
-Together with John McCanny O'Neill wrote a book about system on-chip architectures for private-key data encryption.
+With John McCanny, O'Neill wrote a book about system on a chip architectures for private-key data encryption.